BS in Hospitality and Tourism Management Degree

 Course Description

-This course explores the scope of the events and tourism industry, analyzes the functions of the various segments, and demonstrates the relationship between professional service and operational success.
+This course explores the scope of the events industry, analyzes the functions of an event or meeting planner and demonstrates the relationship between professional service and operational success.
 Students receive a comprehensive introduction to the complexities of planning and organizing an event and an overview of the nature and scope of the meetings and event industry.
-This course explains how the interrelated sectors of the tourism industry can be better prepared to attract and service people travelling for both business and leisure.
+Prerequisites: HTM-440 or HOS-440, and HTM-450 or HOS-460.

 Course Description